 This dye works was on the east bank of the River Leven by Bonhill.

 This is a single platform station.
-There is a building on the platform.
+There is a modern building on the platform.
+With road improvements, planners have placed the station in the middle of a large roundabout.
+There is a car park.

 This factory was built for the Argyll Motor Company.
 A very fine set of offices formed a frontage onto North Main Street behind which was the factory itself.
 It is this frontage which remains today.